 Suddenly, there was a loud bang and he felt his right shoulder area getting hot.
 He didn't expect it to happen to him and he didn't think these vampires would do something so hunter-like.
 That's the main reason why he was low-guarded when someone from behind, not far from him, shot him using an unmistakable gun and the bullet went straight in his shoulder.
 He barely had time to turn around when two other bullets hit his two legs.
 He gritted his teeth to prevent himself from crying in pain.
 He immediately hid behind a trunk and tried to search for the one who fired at him as he relentlessly fired at the vampires who kept on flying at him from everywhere.
 However, he couldn't even feel the aura of the one who shot him let alone see anything in the dark forest despite his keen vision.
 He knew the one who fired those bullets was no amateur in guns because of the areas where the bullets hit him and also because it was dark and mere Level E vision was not far from hunter senses at all.
 And yet that vampire managed to hit him.
 What's worse was the fact that the vampires were just too organized in their attacks.
 Zero couldn't help but feel that there was really something off in the place.

 After a while, the number of the attacking vampires slowly decreased and Zero was just too thankful because he already knew that there was something inside the bullets that hit him.
 His legs were getting heavier together with his right shoulder and the pain was quickly spreading.
 He couldn't even feel the Bloody Rose in his hands anymore.
 All his mind could focus on was the excruciating pain in his shoulder and his legs.
 He was used to pain because this was not the first time he was shot by a gun.
 But this was an entirely different matter because the feeling was totally different.
-It's like there was something inside the bullet which made his pain several times worse and his shoulder several times heavier.
+It's like there was something inside the bullet which made his pain several times worse and his limbs several times heavier.

 His exhaustion and the night's coldness was also another problem.
-He walked at least three kilometers because he didn't want to invite unnecessary burden by asking someone to take him into the school – especially since he was stood up by someone who was supposed to take to the school.
+He walked at least three kilometers because he didn't want to invite unnecessary burden by asking someone to take him into the school – especially since he was stood up by someone who was supposed to take him to the school.
 He also knew his blood would attract vampires and other people would just be a burden for him if a battle started.
 But walking three kilometers alone at night, raining, soaking wet, and shivering from coldness could easily exhaust even a strong hunter like him.

 "Shit…"He muttered as he felt his body getting heavier and heavier until he could no longer move.
 It was all he could do in order to not cry in agony.
 He fell on his sides beside the trunk of the tree where he hid and fired some more shots into the remaining vampires before everything went totally quiet, eerily quiet that Zero, though he couldn't move much now, didn't dare let his consciousness waver even a second.
 The ground was soaking wet and his white tuxedo was now filled with mud and ashes.
 Not to mention his own blood.

 His body might be exhausted but his mind was another matter.
-He was alert and his senses where still active as earlier, although it was still dulled by the sound and scent of the rain.
+He was alert and his senses where still as active as earlier, although it was still dulled by the sound and scent of the rain.
 Everything was quiet, but then he felt that he was still not alone in the place.
 He gritted his teeth when he realized how utterly weak and vulnerable he was right now.

 Despite the overwhelming pain in his right shoulder, he tried to grip the Bloody Rose tighter and readied for that unmistakable scent of a pureblood to come.
 When some minutes had passed and still nothing came, Zero decided to at least drag his body into an upright position.
-He was too vulnerable lying on his sides and he never liked it.
+He was too vulnerable lying on his sides and he didn't like it.
 But it was a wrong decision since just the slightest movement made his shoulder and legs tremble and the feeling that they were burning made him let out a stifled whimper.
 He didn't like that feeling at all, the feeling of fire gorging out his flesh.
 It always made him remember the tragedy that had occurred ten years ago.

 He hated it so much… fire, that is.